ZhengChenCS/CompressGraph/README.md

 ## 4. ComprassGraph Analytics

-We have implemented the CompressGraph analytic engine based on [Ligra](https://github.com/jshun/ligra.git) on CPU.
+We have implemented the CompressGraph analytic engine based on [Ligra](https://github.com/jshun/ligra.git) on CPU and [Gunrock](https://github.com/gunrock/gunrock.git) on GPU.

 ### 4.1 Data Prepareation